-- You will need the account name, sort code and bank account of the person or business you want to pay.
+- You will need the sort code and account number of the person or business you want to pay.
 You will need to provide these details to your bank or building society.

 - You may also be asked to provide a reference so that the recipient will know what the payment relates to.

 - To ensure your payment is processed correctly it is extremely important that you provide the correct sort code and account number.